 Between 1992 and 2008, over \$240.1 million in General Obligation (GO) Bond proceeds and Sales Tax funds were allocated for sewer system improvements.
 These programs, along with state revolving loans, provide funding for critical projects.
-Even with this high level of funding, the inventory of needed sanitary sewer projects still exceeds \$620 million in the next five years.
-The Tulsa Metropolitan Utility Authority contracted with the Infrastructure Management Group (IMG) to complete a new comprehensive assessment of the City of Tulsa's water and sewer systems.
-The 2012 Comprehensive Sewer System Study (CSSS) reviews and builds on the previous comprehensive plan prepared in 2003.
-The study, which was completed in 2012, reviews the current operation and capital needs of the sewer system and will make recommendations for future short-term and long-term capital improvements needed to meet the strategic objectives and priorities of the Tulsa sewer system.
-The projects appearing within the inventory below are a result of the most pressing needs identified by IMG over the next 5 years.
+Even with this high funding level, additional investment in the City's wastewater infrastructure is required.
+The Tulsa Metropolitan Utility Authority completed a Comprehensive Sewer System Study (CSSS) in 2012.
+The comprehensive study reviewed the current operation and capital needs of the sewer system.
+It made recommendations for short and long-term capital improvements to meet the Tulsa sewer system's strategic objectives and priorities.
+Since the completion of the CSSS, the City has implemented a comprehensive risk-based asset management program.
+Capital projects are reviewed annually and prioritized using a standardized business case evaluation process.
+The overall capital program is optimized to fund the most critical projects first.
+The capital projects appearing in the TMUA CIP program address the wastewater system's current needs over the next five years.

 The City's sanitary sewer system is designed to collect and treat sewage and return clean water to area streams and rivers in accordance with State and Federal standards.
-The sewer system can be divided into two components, the collection system and treatment plants.
+The sewer system can be divided into two components, the collection system, and treatment plants.
 The collection system consists of collector sewers, larger diameter "interceptors," along with lift stations and force (pressurized) mains.
-Tulsa is divided into four basins each served by a treatment plant: Northside, Southside, Haikey Creek, and Lower Bird/Spunky Creek.
-Page 7-23 shows the locations of the large interceptors in the collection system and the plants.
+Tulsa is divided into four basins, each served by a treatment plant: Northside, Southside, Haikey Creek, and Lower Bird/Spunky Creek.
+Page 7-26 shows the locations of the large interceptors in the collection system and the plants.

-Average Daily Flows Tulsa Sanitary Sewer Plants FY 2009 - FY 2019
+Average Daily Flows Tulsa Sanitary Sewer Plants FY 2010 - FY 2020